Implants That Fit You, Down to the Fibre

 Alex Goodenbour

-Computational Software Developer
+Computational Software Engineer

 Alex holds a MASt degree in Mathematics from the University of Cambridge and is completing a PhD in Mathematical Physics at the University of Oxford.
 His research focuses on geometric representations of scattering amplitudes in gauge theories and gravity as part of the Simons Collaboration on Celestial Holography.
 At Klona Biotech, he plays a key role in developing the slicing software that powers our bioprinter platform.